PURGATORY: WHAT CAN I EXPECT THERE?

 How painful is it?

-It’s brutal.
-Many early Church Fathers and later theologians said that the fires of purgatory are actually the same as the fires of hell.
-The difference is that purgatory is a cleansing fire, a temporary fire.
 St. Thomas Aquinas said the worst pain we feel on earth is not as painful as the least pain in purgatory.

 Aquinas explains, “It is the same fire that torments the reprobate in hell, and the just in purgatory.
 The least pain in purgatory,’ he says, "surpasses the greatest suffering in this life. ' Nothing but the eternal duration makes the fire of hell more terrible than that of purgatory."

 St. Augustine: "Even as in the same fire gold glistens and straw smokes, so in the same fire the sinner burns and the elect is cleansed."
-(Here, St. Thomas Aquinas quotes Gregory the Great quoting St. Augustine)
+Here, St. Thomas Aquinas quotes Gregory the Great quoting St. Augustine.

 How long do people have to spend in purgatory?